Interpreting Temporal Graph Neural Networks with Koopman Theory: Methods

-\subsubsection{Explainability using~\gls{sindy}}
+\subsubsection{Explainability using~\glsfmtshort{sindy}}

-Being a data-driven method to approximate governing equations, also \gls{sindy} can learn and store useful information about the dynamics of $\bm{h}'_{\timeidx,n}$.
+As a data-driven method for approximating governing equations, \gls{sindy} can also learn and store useful information about the dynamics of $\bm{h}'_{\timeidx,n}$.
 In our case, the matrices defined in equations~\eqref{eq:snapshot-states} become

 where $n=1,\dots,N$.
 The difficult and somewhat arbitrary part of \gls{sindy} is the choice of the library of nonlinearities $\Theta$.
-In our case though, we can take advantage of this flexibility to enforce a bias in the reconstructed dynamics.
-Due to the \gls{gcn} layer, each node's state is a nonlinear combination of the neighbouring nodes.
-Therefore, we can consider as nonlinearities only those terms involving couples of neighbouring nodes
+In our case, though, we can take advantage of this flexibility to enforce a bias in the reconstructed dynamics.
+Since the \gls{gcn} and \gls{dcl} components aggregate information from neighbouring nodes, the next embedding of a node is by construction a nonlinear function of its own and its neighbours' current embeddings.
+We can therefore align the \gls{sindy} library with this known inductive bias, and restrict the candidate terms to monomials involving the embeddings of neighbouring node pairs.
+Concretely, the library for node $n$ contains only those terms involving the node itself and its neighbours, namely

-where all operations are performed element-wise, and node's indices $m_i$ refer to all those nodes that are connected to the $n$-th node at least once, i.e.~all those $m_i$ for which there exists a time $t$ such that $(\bm{A}_\timeidx)_{n{m_i}}=1$.
-While we could consider higher-order terms such as $\bm{H}_n^2 \bm{H}_m^2$ and other nonlinear functions, for the sake of simplicity, we consider up to third-degree monomials.
+where all operations are performed element-wise, and the node indices $m_i$ refer to nodes that are connected to the $n$-th node at least once, i.e.~all those $m_i$ for which there exists a time $\timeidx$ such that $(\bm{A}_\timeidx)_{n, m_i}=1$.
+While we could consider higher-order terms, such as $\bm{H}_n^2 \bm{H}_m^2$, and nodes more than one hop away from $n$, for the sake of simplicity, we consider monomials up to degree 3 and only one-hop neighbourhoods.
+We treat the order of the monomials, $d_\text{SINDy}$, as a hyperparameter.

 After introducing an extra index for the node dimension, equation~\eqref{eq:sindy-explicit} becomes